ECHibiki/How-To-Run-4jhan-server-/README.md

 # BIG NOTE
-This package is hella old:
+This software is hella old:
 ```node -v 6.9.0 & npm -v 3.10.8```
 may be requirements for this to work.
 I also upgraded SQLite to 4.x